andredesousa/essential-spring-scaffold/README.md

 ## Running integration tests

-Use `./gradlew integrationTest` to execute the integration tests via [JUnit 5](https://junit.org/junit5/).
+Use `./gradlew integrationTest` to execute the integration tests via [JUnit 5](https://junit.org/junit5/) and others.
 Use `./gradlew integrationTest -t` to keep executing your tests while watching for file changes in the background.
 You can see the HTML report opening the [index.html](build/reports/tests/integrationTest/index.html) file in your web browser.